Dental Implants in Hiram, GA

 Like many modern medical and dental technologies, dental implants have been dramatically improved over the last few decades.
 From the actual physical design, to the surface, these devices are more predictable than ever.
 This has allowed dentists to offer their patients *“immediate function” in many cases.
 Immediate function enables the patient to leave the office the day of surgery with a temporary tooth in place.
 In as little as eight weeks from that date, the patient can receive their final crown.

-Hiram Dental Group utilizes these advancements along with state-of-the-art CAT scan technology, and sophisticated surgical planning software to create an optimal patient experience.
+Hiram Dental Group and Orthodontics utilizes these advancements along with state-of-the-art CAT scan technology, and sophisticated surgical planning software to create an optimal patient experience.

 Why Choose a Tooth Implant Over a Supported Bridge?